This started as music.

 The door opens just long enough for the outside to exist, and then it’s gone.

-Heat hits first, dense and immediate, wrapping around the body before there’s time to adjust, followed by the smell—cigarette smoke worked deep into the walls, stale beer rising from the floorboards, something sweet and sharp drifting underneath it that tries and fails to soften either.
+Heat hits first, dense and immediate, wrapping around the body before there’s time to adjust.
+Then the smell—cigarette smoke worked deep into the walls, stale beer rising from the floorboards, something sweet and sharp underneath it, trying and failing to soften either.

 The air feels used the moment it touches him, as if it’s already passed through too many lungs and has no intention of leaving.